ManuelFeller/simple-usb-checker/README.md

 2. Clone the repository with the `git clone` command (recommended to update more easily at later times) or unpack the downloaded version in a folder on computer you intend to run it on.

+3. Change into the directory where this `README.md` file is located

-3. Run `npm install` do download the dependencies onto that computer
+4. Run `npm install` do download the dependencies onto that computer

+5. Run `./node_modules/.bin/electron-rebuild` to make sure the USB detector package matches the node version of the installed electron

-4. **Disconnect the device from the network!**
+6. **Disconnect the device from the network!**

 ### Running it